Kerbalnut/Sanitize-PDF/README.md

 How to choose between `Install-Chocolatey.bat` and `BoxstarterInstall-Ghostscript.bat`?
 Both rely on [**Chocolatey**](https://chocolatey.org) to automatically install [GhostScript](https://www.ghostscript.com).

-- Use [`BoxstarterInstall-Ghostscript.bat`](https://github.com/Kerbalnut/Sanitize-PDF/blob/master/install/BoxstarterInstall-Ghostscript.bat) for a 1-shot, all-in-one install method with no unnecessary extras. - ([Source](https://github.com/Kerbalnut/Batch-Tools-SysAdmin/blob/master/BoxstarterInstall-template.bat))
+- Use `BoxstarterInstall-Ghostscript.bat` for a 1-shot, all-in-one install method, with no unnecessary extras. - ([Source](https://github.com/Kerbalnut/Batch-Tools-SysAdmin/blob/master/BoxstarterInstall-template.bat))
-- Use [`Install-Chocolatey.bat`](https://github.com/Kerbalnut/Sanitize-PDF/blob/master/install/Install-Chocolatey.bat) if you wish to experiment with  [Chocolatey](https://chocolatey.org/packages) to manage other Windows software installs and automatic updates e.g. `\> choco upgrade Ghostscript` - ([Source](https://github.com/Kerbalnut/Batch-Tools-SysAdmin/blob/master/Tools/Install-Chocolatey.bat))
+- Use `Install-Chocolatey.bat` if you wish to experiment with  [Chocolatey](https://chocolatey.org/packages) to manage other Windows software installs and automatic updates e.g. `\> choco upgrade Ghostscript` - ([Source](https://github.com/Kerbalnut/Batch-Tools-SysAdmin/blob/master/Tools/Install-Chocolatey.bat))

 *The original source for both of these scripts is a* [*separate GitHub repo.*](https://github.com/Kerbalnut/Batch-Tools-SysAdmin)